-Build a solver instance with the solverFactory.
-Configure it with a solver configuration XML file, provided as a classpath resource (as definied by ClassLoader.getResource()):
+Build a Solver instance with the SolverFactory.
+Configure the SolverFactory with a solver configuration XML file, provided as a classpath resource (as definied by ClassLoader.getResource()):

 In a typical project (following the Maven directory structure), that solverConfig XML file would be located at \$PROJECT_DIR/src/main/resources/org/optaplanner/examples/nqueens/solver/nqueensSolverConfig.xml.
 Alternatively, a SolverFactory can be created from a File, an InputStream or a Reader with methods such as SolverFactory.createFromXmlFile().
 However, for portability reasons, a classpath resource is recommended.